liferay/liferay-docs/develop/learning-paths/mobile/articles/02-creating-get-guestbooks-screenlet/05-creating-the-screenlet-class.markdown

         super(context, attributes, defaultStyle);
     }

+This requires you to import `android.content.Context` and `android.util.AttributeSet`.

 Next, you need to implement the `GetGuestbooksListener` interface.
 To do this, you'll implement the listener's `onGetGuestbooksSuccess`, `onGetGuestbooksFailure`, and `onItemClicked` methods.
-Each of these methods communicate an action that occurs in the Screenlet.
+Each of these methods communicates an action that occurs in the Screenlet.
 Add their implementations
 now:

     public void onGetGuestbooksSuccess(List<GuestbookModel> guestbooks) {